maxplomer/resume/README.md

 <b> Small Web Development Repos </b><br>

+- <a href="https://github.com/maxplomer/interview_coding_challenges/">Interview Coding Challenges</a> - A collection of coding challenges to practice for interviews.

 - <a href="https://github.com/maxplomer/ruby-chess/">Ruby Chess</a> - I really like the way I declared DELTAS_DIAGONAL and DELTAS_ORTHOGONAL constants.
 Then all piece moves are derived from them.